cloudposse/terraform-aws-components/modules/tgw/README.md

 :::info Pro Tip!

 [Atmos Workflows](https://atmos.tools/core-concepts/workflows/) make applying and destroying Transit Gateway much easier!
-For example, to destroy components in the correct order, use a workflow similiar to the following:
+For example, to destroy components in the correct order, use a workflow similar to the following:

 ```yaml
 # stacks/workflows/network.yaml